 How to Place a Custom Order

-The first step is up to you.
+The first step in placing a custom order is up to you.
 You must choose a photo to email to me (no mailed photos, please).
 A great pet portrait starts with a great photo.
 What makes a great photo?